Big Lab Field Trips

 Learn more: Visit the Field Trips & Groups page

 Reservations must be scheduled at least two weeks in advance.
 All programs require a $25 non-refundable deposit to confirm your scheduled date and time.
 The deposit is applied to the cost of your program.
-Programs include admission to the California Science Center.
+Programs include admission to our permanent galleries, including space shuttle Endeavour.

 Frequently Asked Questions